Indirect detection of dark matter: Gamma-ray searches

 In order to detect or constrain the properties of dark matter, observations of dwarf galaxies have been carried out.
 Limits may be placed on the annihilation cross section of WIMPs based on analysis of either gamma-rays or cosmic rays.
 The VERITAS, MAGIC, Fermi, and H.E.S.S. telescopes are among those that have been involved in the observation of gamma-rays.
 The air Cherenkov telescopes (H.E.S.S., MAGIC, VERITAS) are most effective at constraining the annihilation cross section for high energies ($E_{\gamma} > 100$ GeV).

 For energies below 100 GeV, Fermi is more effective, as this telescope is not constrained to a view of only a small portion of the sky (as the ground-based telescopes are).
 From six years of Fermi data, which observed dwarf galaxies in the Milky Way, the DM mass is constrained to $m_X \gtrsim 100$ GeV (masses both this threshold are not allowed).
 Then, combining data from Fermi and MAGIC, the upper limit of the cross section is found to be $\left \langle \sigma v \right \rangle \sim 10^{-25}cm^3s^{-1}$ (that is, with no uncertainties in $J$.
 This collaboration produced constraints for DM masses in the range $10\ GeV \lesssim m_X \lesssim 100\ TeV$.
 Note that Fermi data dominates for the low mass end of the range, while MAGIC dominates for the high masses.

 VERITAS has been used to observe high energy gamma-rays in the range 85 GeV to 30 TeV, for the mass range $10 \ GeV \lesssim m_X \lesssim 10 \ TeV$.

+A 2026 paper analyzing Fermi data reported a 43.2 GeV emission line from three galaxy clusters.